fsmi/statusdisplay/README.md

 * `scripts/`: Scripts used for providing user-startable commands
 * `tooling/`: Tools used for the operation of this repository, most provided as git submodules
 * `windows/`: Scripts used for providing automated information windows

+## License
+All code within this repository itself is placed under the BSD 2-clause license, as reproduced in [LICENSE.txt](LICENSE.txt).
+The various third-party repositories in `tooling/` impose their own respective licenses.